 What makes Quesada such a success story?
 We asked Quesada franchisees and area developers to explain how they’ve achieved their success.

 The success of a franchise starts in the initial planning stage.
-"We are taking a long-term view and keeping the investment and operating costs down for franchisees," says Tom O’Neill, President of Quesada.
-"Our philosophy is that profitable franchisees will buy more franchises."
+“We are taking a long-term view and keeping the investment and operating costs down for franchisees,” says Steve Gill, Founder and CEO of Quesada.
+“Our philosophy is that profitable franchisees will buy more franchises.”

 This approach has paid off with the area developers who find qualified franchisees, choose locations, facilitate openings and provide ongoing consulting services.

 Once a restaurant is open, franchisees credit ongoing business success to the product quality.